AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 ## Scissor

 To further improve the visual appearance, I wanted to avoid that an entity in the output slot overlaps with other slots next to it.

-This can happen with wide entities like the Ender Dragon or the Phantom.
-To find this, I planned to use a technique called scissoring.
-In
-OpenGL, scissoring is used to define a rectangular area of the screen where rendering is allowed.
-Any pixels outside this area will not be drawn.
+I used a technique called scissor masking.
+In OpenGL, the scissor mask is used to define a rectangular area of the screen where rendering is allowed.
+Any vertices outside this area will not be drawn.
 Think of it like an invisible frame that restricts where things can be rendered.

-Because I never worked with scissoring before, I had to do some research on how to implement it properly.
-I found a method in the
+Because I never worked with a scissor mask before, I researched how to implement it.
+I found a method in the `RenderSystem` class called `enableScissor` taking the coordinates and dimensions of the scissor rectangle as parameters.
+After I applied the method, I realized the coordinates needed to be in the screen space rather than the GUI space.
+This means I needed the `x` and `y` positions measured from the corner of the screen.
+Since this depends on the screen's resolution and the player's GUI scale, obtaining this information was tricky.
+This is out of scope for this post.

-`RenderSystem` class called `enableScissor` that takes the coordinates and dimensions of the scissor rectangle as parameters.
-After applying this method, I quickly realized that the coordinates need to be in the screen space rather than the GUI space.
-This means you need the `x` and `y` position measured from the corner of the screen.
-Since this depends on your resolution and your GUI scale, it's a real hassle to obtain these coordinates and is out of scope for this blog post.
-I can just say that this information is not exposed anywhere, so I started researching again until I found another method in the `GuiGraphics` class called `enableScissor` as well.
+Being blocked by this, I searched for alternatives leading me to another method called `enableScissor` in the `GuiGraphics` class.

 ```java
 guiGraphics.enableScissor(0, 0, SLOT_SIZE, SLOT_SIZE);